andars/tt02-universal-turing-machine-w5s8/README.md

 function, or sequential where internal memory elements hold the current state which advances when a tape interface gives the core a new symbol to process.

-tiny tapeout template files are from https://github.com/mattvenn/wokwi-verilog-gds-test
+tiny tapeout files are from https://github.com/TinyTapeout/tt02-verilog-demo.